 - opportunities for reciprocal event promotion.

 Other plans and documentation

-You should develop retain the following plans and documents:
+You should develop and retain the following plans and documents:

 - risk management plan